 Let’s create a menu.py in “…/user/.nuke/”.
 In it, let’s write this code:

 def changeKnobs( knobName, value): for node in nuke.selectedNodes(): if node.knobs().has_key(knobName): node.knob(knobName).setValue(value) nuke.menu( "Nuke" ).addCommand("Edit/Node/Make Pink", lambda:changeKnobs('tile_color', 4288256256), "e")

 You can recognize our previously defined function changeKnobs.
 It will now always be available in the script editor.
-I also added a command to the Edit menu to change the color of the node to pink, and assigned the keyboard shortcut “e” to it, because I really like pink nodes. (and yes, 4288256256 does mean pink, but that may deserve a dedicated article)
+I also added a command to the Edit menu to change the colour of the node to pink, and assigned the keyboard shortcut “e” to it, because I really like pink nodes. (and yes, 4288256256 does mean pink, but that may deserve a dedicated article – see here)

-If I had added that menu directly from the script editor, it would have worked as well, but would have disappeared next time I restarted Nuke.
+If I had added that menu directly from the script editor, it would have worked as well but would have disappeared the next time I restarted Nuke.

-Cool, I understand now, but how to I find all the syntax for all the tools nuke has to offer?
+Cool, I understand now, but how do I find all the syntax for all the tools nuke has to offer?

 Every time I am writing tools, I have a few web pages open: